Diocletian boundary stones: Historical background

 The stones are closely tied to Diocletian's administrative and fiscal reforms.
 Beginning in 293 CE, the empire reorganized taxation and land survey procedures to stabilize revenue and clarify village responsibilities.
 The inscriptions typically open with the names of the reigning emperors, followed by details of the lands being demarcated and the imperial officials who supervised the process.

 Archaeological discoveries

 Over forty Diocletianic boundary stones are known from the Levant, with a striking concentration in the region around Paneas.
 They have been documented in the Golan, the Hula Valley, and adjacent territories, and are often found in secondary contexts, reused in later buildings or graves.

 One well-preserved example was unearthed at Abel Beth Maacah in northern Galilee.
 Carved from basalt and about one meter high, the stone was found reused in a Mamluk-period grave.
 Its inscription, in Greek, names the four Tetrarchs and records the involvement of an imperial surveyor.
-It also preserves the names of two villages otherwise unknown in surviving sources.
+It also preserves the names of two villages otherwise unknown in surviving sources: Tirthas and Golgol.
+Tirthas has been tentatively identified with Khirbet Turritha, a ruin on the western bank of the Hasbani River documented by the Survey of Western Palestine in the 1880s.
+Golgol is associated with the Semitic root GLGL ("to roll") and may be identified with a low, rounded hill marked on Survey of Western Palestine maps as Tell 'Ajul (Hebrew: Giv'at 'Egel).
+This toponymic shift is considered plausible, as the hill's oval shape is also reflected in the modern name.